yuki-kimoto/SPVM-solo/README.md

     float   floating-point number   4byte
     double  floating-point number   8byte

-Calculation and type convertion rule is same as Java.
+Calculation and type convertion rules are same as Java.

 ## Package name

-Package name is conbination of alphabet, number, and "::".
-Number must not be the first of the part.
+Package name is a conbination of alphabets, numbers, and "::".
+Numbers should not appear as the first character.

     # OK
     Foo